All case studies Case 04 / 04

 Citizen Skate Challenge flyer: film your best trick, compete for votes to win board, shoes, and apparel

-Citizen · Skate Challenge
+Citizen · Skate

-These events drove foot traffic to partner locations.
-Participation was strongest when we removed friction from the submission path.
-Many customers were reluctant to download a new app and preferred to submit videos through existing social platforms or text instead.
+These events drove foot traffic.
+Participation was strongest when we removed friction from the submission path — but many customers were reluctant to download a new app and preferred to submit through existing social platforms or text instead.

 Early medium fidelity wireframes that I designed